Yanzaris-Mo-Poly-s-Team/YANZARI-S.MO.POLY.SRB2/README.md

     if ExitType == "SRB2"
     elseif ExitType == "Kick"
       local KickReason = API:GetKickReason()
-      if KickReaspn
+      if KickReason == "Ban"
+        local Io = API:GetIO("A1B2C3D4E5F6G7H8I9", name : string : optional) -- Encrypted with AES!
+        local File = nil
+        local Write = nil
+        File = Io:Create(filename : string,mode)
+        Write = File:Write(API:GetServerName()) -- Encrypted with Base64 & ZLib!
       end
     end
     end)

-    local GetMySpace = YMKP:GetSpace(spacename : string) -- so you can get your space back.
+Get your space back; if you run this while it's private, it returns an error: `local GetMySpace = YMKP:GetSpace(spacename : string)`\

-When the Mod is fully loaded via init.lua, if you want the Space to be private:
+When the Mod is fully loaded via init.lua, if you want the Space to be private: `YMKP:SetSpacePrivate(spacename : string)`\
-    YMKP:SetSpacePrivate(spacename : string)

-Load the Mod via init.lua
+If you want to load the files, we will assume you want to load files using init.lua: `YMKP:LoadFile(path : string)`

+And...
+For God's sake🛐,\
+don't access or modify the YanzMoPoly table,\
+otherwise you'll get an error:\
+  `Yanzari's Mo Poly Error: Do not access or modify me.
+I have private things.
+Please access YMKP instead.`

+Use YMKP and YMSP responsibly\
+if they are implemented.😉

+### Do you care about file security?
+Yes, that's why we use Base64,\
+AES, sha1, and zlib; we don't\
+use only base64 like other modders\
+for security reasons.

+Being safe... is good,\
+especially against unwanted\
+and harmful changes.

 ### What is the purpose of this mod?
 It's a mod that gets stuck in your memory because it's so good,\